Consensys/doc.teku/docs/HowTo/Builder-Network.md

 ## Configure an endpoint

-To configure a builder endpoint, specify the following options:
+To configure a builder endpoint:

 * [enable blinded block production](#enable-blinded-block-production)
 * [specify the builder endpoint](#specify-the-builder-endpoint)